 THC is the “psychoactive” element in the cannabis plant and the main active ingredient in the anti-nausea, appetite increase and pain management effects used in the treatment of symptoms.

-As a result of this doctors can choose THC and CBD levels that are tailored for their particular patient, enhancing symptom relief and controlling for side effects.
+As a result of this, doctors can choose THC and CBD levels that are tailored for their particular patient, enhancing symptom relief and controlling for side effects.

 CBD research is being conducted for its potential medicinal properties to treat disorders such as epilepsy, schizophrenia, type 2 diabetes, inflammatory bowel disease and many more (6).

 Unlike smoking, alternative methods allow doctors to control both the dose and ratios of THC & CBD in a more therapeutic manner giving the best treatment to the patient.

 The NSW Government has established the Centre for Medicinal Cannabis Research and Innovation to further the understanding of cannabis and cannabis products for therapeutic purposes, and support evidence-based innovation.
-Read more about the NSW situation at (Click Here).

-Queensland is making the use of approved medicinal cannabis products possible as a treatment for certain conditions when the patient has already tried the conventional treatments available for their condition or symptoms, and these have failed or cause intolerable side-effects.
-Read more about the QLD situation at (Click Here).
+Queensland is making the use of approved medicinal cannabis products possible as a treatment for certain conditions when the patient has already tried the conventional treatments available for their health or symptoms, and these have failed or cause intolerable side-effects.

 The scheme will allow relevant medical specialists to be authorised to prescribe medical cannabis (unregistered cannabinoid products) in limited circumstances where conventional treatment has been unsuccessful.
-Read more about the situation in Tasmania at (Click Here).

 A patient living in the Northern Territory must access medicines containing cannabinoids through a Northern Territory doctor who is authorised under the Special Access or Authorised Prescriber Schemes administered by the Therapeutic Goods Administration.
-Read more about the situation in the Northern Territory at (Click Here).